dtreku/Pivot-N-Launch/README.md

 ## License

-This work is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-Copyright (c) 2025 Daniel Treku (dtreku@wpi.edu)
+**Educational Use License** - Copyright (c) 2025 Daniel Treku (dtreku@wpi.edu)

-**You are free to:**
+This software is licensed for educational use only.
+All rights reserved.

+**Permitted Uses:**
-- Use this tool for educational purposes
+- Use in accredited educational institutions
+- Non-commercial educational activities
+- Academic research and educational content creation
-- Share and redistribute for non-commercial educational use
+- Sharing with educators for non-commercial purposes

-**You cannot:**
-- Use this tool commercially
+**Prohibited:**
+- Commercial use or distribution
-- Modify or create derivative works
+- Modifications or derivative works
-- Distribute modified versions
+- Use in commercial educational products

+**Attribution Required:** Must credit Daniel Treku in all uses.

-For commercial licensing inquiries, contact: dtreku@wpi.edu
+For commercial licensing: dtreku@wpi.edu